primaza/primaza/docs/book/src/tutorials/discovery/service-discovery.md

 # In-cluster Service Discovery

-In this tutorial we will configure the Primaza's Service Discovery mechanism to automatically discover services for us.
+In this tutorial you will configure the Primaza's Service Discovery mechanism to automatically discover services for you.

 ## Tutorial